sadi-c/SQL/Basic Sql.md

 We have 4 columns: id, username, name and active.
 We also have 3 entries/users.
 The id column is a unique identifier of each user and is auto-incremented.

+## Data Types:

+CHAR: Fixed-length character string
+VARCHAR: Variable-length character string.
+Max size is specified in parenthesis.
+TEXT: A string
+INTEGER or INT: a integer value
+BOOLEAN or BOOL: Holds a true or false value.
+DATE: Holds a date
+ DATE: Date (YYYY-MM-DD)
+ TIME: Time (HH:MI)
+ DATETIME: Date and time (YYYY-MM-DD HH:MI)
+ TIMESTAMP: Date and time with timezone
+ YEAR: Year